 Failed or Ineffective Practices

 Prescribed burning alone may not be effective in controlling sericea lespedeza.
 Fire may actually enhance germinating of sericea lespedeza seed.
-However, burning can be beneficial at getting sericea seeds stockpiled in the soil to germinate for by other means, and September burns can be effective at aiding control in combination with other controls.
+However, burning can be beneficial at getting sericea seeds stockpiled in the soil to germinate by other means, and September burns can be effective at aiding control in combination with other controls.

 In rangeland situations, intensive, early stocking (doubling the normal stocking rate from May 1 to July 15 and then removing the livestock) with steers has not provided consistent utilization of sericea lespedeza.